MacMannes/stackmob-docs/rest/api-docs.md

 ## Optional Headers

-Occasionally you'll come across SDKs like Unity that have restrictions on the requests you send, such as not being able to access full RESTful capabilities.
+Occasionally you'll come across SDKs that have restrictions on the requests you send, such as not being able to access full RESTful capabilities.
+In the case of Unity, the only requests you can make are `GET` and `POST`.
 Thankfully, there are ways to circumvent these restrictions in the form of special headers.

 X-HTTP-Method-Override: